 Lola G. Duff and William H. Duff, II Scholarship Fund

 This $80 million fund has college scholarships for Allegheny County, Pa. residents.
 Students must be Protestant, have two years of schooling in Allegheny County (either public, private, or home), and must be planning to attend college full time.
-Applications available online in February.
+Applications are available online in January.

-This scholarship is available to graduates of Pittsburgh Public Schools and charters, regardless of financial need or income, who have been students in the district and a resident of Pittsburgh continuously since at least the 9th grade.
+This scholarship is available to graduates of Pittsburgh Public Schools and charters (regardless of financial need or income), who have been students in the district and residents of Pittsburgh continuously since at least the 9th grade.
 Students must also graduate with a minimum 2.5 GPA, have a 90% attendance record, and earn admission into Grove City College.

 Community Foundation of Western Pennsylvania and Eastern Ohio Scholarships

-This foundation offers a number of competitive scholarships that are available to residents of the Western Pennsylvania and Eastern Ohio region.
+This foundation offers many competitive scholarships that are available to residents of the Western Pennsylvania and Eastern Ohio region.

 Jack Kent Cooke Foundation Scholarship